 Plasmapheresis removes blood from the body and passes it through a machine that separates blood cells.
 The cells are then returned to the body with new plasma.
-This may help a person get better more quickly.
+This may help a person get better faster.

 Physical and occupational therapy may be needed.
 It can help a person with strength and motion.
 It can also help a person learn how to do daily tasks again.

-There are no guidelines to lower the risk of this health problem.
+There are no guidelines to prevent this problem.
+However, flu vaccines may not be advised for:

 - Donofrio PD.
 Guillain-Barré Syndrome.
 Continuum (Minneap Minn).
 2017 Oct;23(5, Peripheral Nerve and Motor Neuron Disorders):1295-1309.